icgc-dcc/dcc-docs/docs/download/icgc-get.md

 The `icgc-get` client may be downloaded from the [Software Download page](/software/download/#icgc-get)

-To install the latest version on Mac or Linux, issue the following in a terminal:
+To install the latest version on Linux, issue the following in a terminal:

 ```shell
 curl https://dcc.icgc.org/api/v1/ui/software/icgc-get/linux/latest -o icgc-get.latest.zip -L

 unzip icgc-get.latest.zip
 ```